drpeppershaker/ESP32_keypad/README.md

 - Add your ESP device to Home Assistant once detected
 - Install esp32_keypad.yaml
 - Add your own automations (you can use the one here for inspiration).
   - Note: this version uses events rather than binary sensors for recording clicks.
-I'm looking into whether binary sensors might be a better solution...